Smart-Charging/scn-node/README.md

 (depending on the amount of data signed), it was decided that they should be placed in the response body.

-Be aware that even if an SCN Node does not require message signing, a recipient may still reject the request if it's missing an `SCN-Signature` (either on their own or through the _OcnRules_ module).
+Be aware that even if an SCN Node does not require message signing, a recipient may still reject the request if it's missing an `SCN-Signature` (either on their own or through the _ScnRules_ module).
 Additionally, the SCN Node will verify signatures if they are present in a a request/response, regardless of this setting.

 #### 1.7 Providing a private key